 If you have been considering a project of new construction, upgrading an existing structure or performing maintenance on concrete areas, you may have come across terminology that is confusing.
-Pedestrian traffic coating and between slab waterproofing are two coatings that may be suggested by a contractor to protect concrete slabs.
+Contractors may suggest Pedestrian traffic coating and between slab waterproofing to protect concrete slabs.
 While both are waterproofing sealants for concrete, their application serves different purposes.
-Understanding how they are used and where they should be applied will help you determine the best decision to make for your own project.
+Understanding how these sealants are used and where they should be applied will help you determine the best decision to make for your own project.

 Pedestrian Traffic Coating

-Concrete surfaces that experience frequent pedestrian traffic will have wear become a factor affecting the condition and lifespan of the concrete in addition to weathering if it is exposed outdoors.
+Concrete surfaces that experience frequent pedestrian traffic will have wear.
+This will become a factor affecting the condition and lifespan of the concrete.
+In addition to weathering if it is exposed outdoors.
 Abrasion is as damaging as freezing and thawing.
-Typical pedestrian traffic coatings are polyurethane based with elastomeric properties.
-Application provides protection from UV damage, bridges existing small cracks in the concrete, and improves the sustainability of your property investment.
+Typical pedestrian traffic coatings are polyurethane based on elastomeric properties.
+The application provides protection from UV damage, bridges existing small cracks in the concrete, and improves the sustainability of your property investment.

 A wide variety of standard colors, as well as custom shades, are available.
 Any project can have aesthetic appeal, blending in with surrounding painted surfaces, brick or stonework.
-Textured finishes can also be created to simulate surfaces such as granite, tile, brick or other patterns.
+To simulate surfaces such as granite, tile, brick or other patterns you can use textured finishes.
 It is easy to transform a concrete surface into something beautiful while at the same time protecting it.

 Between Slab Waterproofing

 It is not uncommon for a base horizontal slab to have another topping slab set upon it.
 Such structures are typical for decks and balconies.
-It is critical to protect both slabs with an effective waterproofing system between the layers.
-Otherwise water seepage can eventually damage the integrity of the slabs and create a variety of problems that affect not just the slabs but also surrounding structures.
+It is critical to protecting both slabs with an effective waterproofing system between the layers.
+Otherwise, water seepage can eventually damage the integrity of the slabs.
+This will create a variety of problems that affect not just the slabs, but also surrounding structures.

-Between slab waterproofing usually utilizes an elastomeric polymer based membrane that is applied to the slab’s surface typically as a spray coating.
+Between slab waterproofing usually utilizes an elastomeric polymer based membrane.
+It is applied to the slab’s surface typically as a spray coating.
 This creates a waterproof barrier between the concrete slabs.
-Not only are slabs protected from moisture that occurs by rain or snowfall, but also from moisture that might migrate upward from the ground to the slab.
+Slabs protected from moisture that occurs by rain or snowfall, and from moisture that might migrate upward from the ground.

 Why Do It?

-In areas where snow is common, de-icing salts are often applied to concrete surfaces.
-This can lead to severe damage of concrete surfaces by what is called “scaling”.
-Small flakes of the concrete surface break off as a result of the combination of freezing temperatures, ice formation and salt abrasion.
+De-icing salts are often applied to concrete surfaces in areas where snow is common.
+This can lead to “scaling”; or severe damage to concrete surfaces.
+Small flakes of the concrete surface break off as a result of the combination of freezing temperatures, ice formation, and salt abrasion.

 By choosing a quality concrete coating system these moisture issues can be avoided.
 Coatings will protect your investment and also enhance the aesthetic appeal of exposed surfaces.
 If you have a project in mind, please contact us.
 Our coatings’ specialists have over thirty-five years of experience in the specialty coatings industry and are happy to advise on the best waterproofing membrane products available today.